 CASA recognizes the importance of the Board meeting minutes and each Board Member is aware of his/her responsibility for ensuring the accuracy of the minutes.
-The minutes are maintained in the Executive Director's office to preserve their integrity.
+The minutes of record are maintained by the Executive Director.
 Board minutes are reviewed and approved at each Board meeting.